- Metrics can be defined as “STANDARDS OF MEASUREMENT”.

 Define requirements at the time of Effort estimation

-Example: Total number of requirements estimated are 46, the total number of requirements tested 39, blocked 7…define what is the coverage?
+Example: Total number of requirements estimated is 46, the total number of requirements tested 39, blocked 7…define what is the coverage?

 Note: Define requirements clearly at the project level